liujjw/bundle-bot/README.md

 ### Losing to more efficient searchers who are arbitraging other opportunities
 If there are even more efficient searchers who are doing other arbitrage but not liquidations, then even though their more gas efficient bundles would push out the liquidation bundle, there is space and time to include the liquidation in the next `n` blocks, asssuming the liquidation bundle is the most efficient liquidation bundle out of all the competing liquidation bundles.
 ### Gas refunds
 Gas tokens are still a thing.
 To compete, we would need to have our own capital to not have to swap and flashloan.
 Otherwise maybe gas refunds can help.
 Assume I win with gas refund, how much does that cut into profit?
-(TODO)
+(TODO) Even with gas refunds, I still have to pay for them and that cuts into profits, they are a well known tehcnique so it's not "alpha", what stops more efficient traders from using them as well?
+All this is dooming the liquidation style of arbitrage.
 ### Gas efficient contracts
 (TODO) make contract more gas efficient.
 ### block.coinbase.transfer